Isle-of-Wight-TSSC/IOWTSSC/dev/events.md

 ![menubar](/dev/menubar.md)

 ## July Brunch Run

 Our next run is Saturday July 26th!
-We'll be starting from [Brading viewpoint](https://w3w.co/outlast.choppers.resurgent) at 10am and driving to go to Goddards Brewery for their [vintage vehicle day](https://www.facebook.com/share/p/1Net6Pkp7L/?mibextid=wwXIfr).
+We'll be starting from [Blackgang viewpoint](https://w3w.co/hobble.sampled.skimmers) at 10am and driving to go to [Goddards brewery](https://w3w.co/surpassed.lump.vowel) for their [vintage vehicle day](https://www.facebook.com/share/p/1Net6Pkp7L/?mibextid=wwXIfr).
 There will be a 10% discount for all arriving in a classic.
 Please let us know if you are joining so we can let them know numbers.

 ## Isle of Wight Triumph Weekend